Cubaris Sp. Panda King

 Cubaris Sp.
-RED Panda King is a unique isopod that can be ideal for beginners or keepers with some experience working with more common and less sensitive isopods.
-Red Panda King is a color morph of the common Panda King.
-Instead of the grey and white banding, the grey sections are replaced with a bright orange to deep red coloring in that section.
-They still retail the off white section in the center section of the perion.
+Panda King is a classic isopod ideal for beginners or keepers with some experience working with more common and less sensitive isopods.
+They have grey and white banding, that conjures the likeness of a panda bear hence their common trade name.
 While most if not all Cubaris genus isopods have extra needs and are more sensitive, the Panda King isopod is considered a bit more tolerant and not as likely to die out if parameters go astray for a short period of time.

 A 6 quart gasket sealed storage bin or small glass aquarium is sufficient for a small starter culture.
 Standard or bioactive enclosures can be enhanced with natural botanical items to simulate the isopods habitat in the wild.
 This helps them feel secure which in turn promotes their natural processes like eating and breeding.
 Average room temperature will suit them just fine but keep in mind they are native to tropical to sub tropical areas so so do not let it get too cool.
 A good temperature range is 72-80F leaning more towards the warmer end if possible.
 Panda Kings do not need a pronounced moisture gradient like most other isopods.
 A small gradient is fine, but a consistent lightly damp (not wet) enclosure is ideal.
 They will not fare well if allowed to get any level of dry.
 A 75% humidity level without large deviations will give you fantastic results.
 A few pieces of cork bark strategically placed over different parts of the enclosure will help retain the humidity levels and reduce the frequency of watering needed to maintain a proper moisture gradient.